zhuanhao-wu/rtl-modeling/README.md

 Both framework can generate synthsizable code.

 1. PyMTL
-- Not mentioned
+- Support RTL model with tutorial for ASIC and HLS flow

 2. PyRTL
 - Support area/timing estimation in Python (ASIC).
 But we should rely on the FPGA toolchain anyway.
 - Support synthesis to simpler nets etc, provide some degrees of optimization.
-- Proven ability to be used with Zynq board (with papers)
+- Proven ability to be used with Zynq board (with [paper](https://www.cs.ucsb.edu/~sherwood/pubs/FPL-17-pyrtl.pdf))

 # Verilog Model
-- Both support import from / export to verilog
+- Both library support import from / export to verilog

 ## Import
 1. PyMTL requires special wrapper and certain naming convention in verilog code